clojuredays/foundation/index.markdown

 meetups, workshops, development of open source software libraries and other related activities.

-## Establishment end of 2019

-In november 2019, we established the foundation.

 ## ClojureDays 2026 conference

-We will organize the [Dutch Clojure Days 2026](https://clojuredays.org) annual conference to be held in may 2020.
-The conference will host about 150 people and will be free of charge for attendees.
+We will organize the [Dutch Clojure Days 2026](https://clojuredays.org) annual conference to be held in may 2026.
+The conference will host about 130 people and will be free of charge for attendees.

 ## Funding and finances